Japan's No. 1 snowy tree run! Geto Kogen Ski Resort | Tree runs are best enjoyed in powder!

 Danger level: ★★

-Take the first gondola for the tour.
-The start is gentle, so we recommend skipping it and entering from the middle of the route to A4.
-If you enter from the observation deck, it's better to go to the beach on the left, where you can maintain your speed.
+Take the first gondola for a tour.
+The start is gentle, so we recommend skipping it and entering partway towards A4.
+If entering from the observation deck, the left-hand beach side is better as you can maintain speed.

 [Beech] Beach